mitsuhiko/lucumr/2012/11/12/death-by-million-cubes.rst

 on the outermost layer.
 That's three hundred eighty-four million two individual cubelets.
 The good news is that the cube gets smaller as we're going in.
-In fact the number of cubelets per layer is growing exponentially from the core outwards which also means that the time it takes to chip away layer after layer from the outside to the inside is exponential.
+In fact the number of cubelets per layer is growing quadratically from the core outwards which also means that the time it takes to chip away layer after layer from the outside to the inside is quadratically.
 The more we're chipping to the core of the cube the faster it will get — quickly.
 Why is that interesting?
 It's interesting because it means as the cube gets smaller there will be higher contention as the same player count now operates on a much smaller surface.